Understanding Anxiety: How Your Nervous System Affects Your Wellbeing

 9. You Sometimes Feel Emotionally Flooded

-10. You Sometimes Feel Numb Or Disconnected
+10. You Sometimes Feel Numb or Disconnected

 The Important Thing To Remember

+None of these responses mean I am weak or broken.
+They are protective patterns my nervous system learned over time.
 The good news is that the nervous system can gradually learn that it is safe to relax again.
+The first step is understanding how my nervous system currently responds to stress.

 Discover Your Nervous System Type